hmchen47/DataScience/Notes/p01-Bayesian.md

     + using 'confidence levels' of the posterior distribution calculated from a normalized likelihood and a uniform prior
   + the __proper__ Bayes approach
     + informative prior distribution based on available evidence
-    + conclusion: summarized by posterior distributions w/o explicit incorportation of utility functions
+    + conclusion: summarized by posterior distributions w/o explicit incorporation of utility functions
     + focusing on hypothesis testing using Bayes factor
     + Bayes factor analysis:
       + entertaining the possibility of the precise truth of the null hypothesis